sphynx/c/README.md

 ## Description

 C implementation of some of the projects from the book "Operating
-Systems: Three Easy Pieces", exercises from K&R C book and other study projects.
+Systems: Three Easy Pieces", CryptoPals crypto challenges, exercises from K&R C book and other study projects.

 ## Relevant links